Black Mask, Black Gloves

 Black Mask, Black Gloves is the second solo studio album by American rapper Hell Rell.
-It was released on July 22, 2008 via Babygrande Records.
+It was released on July 22, 2008, via Babygrande Records and Hell Rell's Top Gunnas Entertainment.
 Production was handled by AraabMuzik, Kajmir Royale, Hassiditty, GoodWill & MGI, Manti, and Hell Rell himself.
 It features guest appearances from J.R.
 Writer and Sen City.
 The album debuted at number 131 on the Billboard 200, selling 5,390 copies in its first week.
 The first single released from the album was "Get Ready".